Continuous deployment of containerized applications using GitLab

 You can use the same service account for both operations.

-- For the resources with the
+- Service account for resources with the

 -